hed-standard/hed-examples/docs/source/HedMatlabTools.md

 The MATLAB `matlab.exception.PyException` captures error information generated during Python execution.

-(hed-web-services-in-matlab-anchor)=
+(web-services-for-hedtools-anchor)=
-## HED web services in MATLAB
+## Web services for HEDTools

-HED web services allow MATLAB programs to request the same services that are available through the online tools.
+MATLAB HED web services allow MATLAB programs to request the same services that are available through the online tools.
 These services are available through the [**https://hedtools.org/hed**](https://hedtools.org/hed) server.
 Alternatively, these services can be accessed through a locally-deployed docker module.